melbi4ka/melbi4ka/README.md

 - 👋 Hi, I’m @melbi4ka Maya Bachvarova
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and Java Script
 - 🌱 I’m currently learning Python at Softuni.bg
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me aaide13@abv.bg